silvae86/silvae86.github.io/_posts/2022-03-10-my-history-with-mac-computers.md

 Circa 2016 I bought a gold 12'' MacBook, looking for a very light laptop that would always be with me in case I needed to write something down or reply to an email quickly while on the road.

+I used to joke about how someone's laptop tells something about their job when you look around a meeting table: if it is a very slim and portable machine, you can safely hazard that this person is in a management position.
+If it is a thick brick of a computer, this person is a video editor or a video game developer.
+If

 ## 2020/2021 - MacBook Pro 16'' - The hybrid car of Apple Computers

 ## 2021 - MacBook Air M1 13'' - You have to own it to believe it